Experience Strategy HealthTech People Leadership 0 to Scale Jintronix · 7 years

 My recommendation

 Scale now.
-I presented a risk analysis that distinguished cosmetic limitations from functional ones, and proposed expanding with existing partners while addressing gaps in concurrent sprints.
+I separated cosmetic issues from real functional risk and proposed expanding with existing partners while fixing the rough edges in parallel sprints.

 The outcome